 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The event is the "Placing of the Honorable Robe of the Most Holy Mother of God at Blachernae."
+One such event is the "Placing of the Honorable Robe of the Most Holy Mother of God at Blachernae."
 It took place in the year 458 at the church in Blachernae, a suburb of Constantinople.
 The saint is Juvenal, who served as Patriarch of Jerusalem from 420 to 458.

 The story of the Theotokos' robe begins with two brothers from Constantinople named Galbius and Candidus.
 They set out for Palestine to venerate the holy places there, and near Nazareth they stayed with a devout elderly woman.
 She told them she'd been caring for a sacred item in her home: the Theotokos' robe.
 Near the end of her life, the Mother of God had given it to a pious maiden, and it had been passed down through generations of that maiden's family.
-Many people in ill health or distress, she said, received healing by prayerfully touching the robe.
+Many people in ill health or distress, the elderly woman said, received healing by prayerfully touching the robe.

 Knowing the sacred relic belonged in a church, the brothers took it back with them to Constantinople and informed the Emperor and the Patriarch about it.
 In June of 458, it was placed in the Blachernae church, which is dedicated to the Mother of God.
 Almost 900 years later, a Russian pilgrim described seeing it: "We arrived at Blachernae, where the Robe lies upon an altar in a sealed reliquary."